The Baal Shem Tov, or Besht — the founder of Chasidism —

 <script type="text/javascript" src="http://neohasid.org/js/omer_widget-nobg.js"></script>

 Counting the entire Omer period is one of those mitzvot that is absolutely simple and yet so very hard for people like myself.
-I think I've only managed to count the entire way (all 49 days) three times in my life.
-(I am so sorry to say that last year my father died during the count, z"l, and it became too hard for me to remember to keep counting.
-His Hebrew name is mentioned above.)
-The widget you see above counts the Omer for you and visitors to your website starting a few days before Pesach.
-After Shavuot it displays brief traditional teachings related to Jewish "eco-spirituality".
+I think before I made the widget I only managed to count the entire way (all 49 days) three times in my life.
+(I am sorry to say that my father, z"l, died during the omer in the year that I made the widget, so that wasn't one of the times.)
+The widget you see above keeps the count of the Omer and will remind you and visitors to your website starting a few days before Pesach.
+After Shavuot it can display brief traditional teachings related to Jewish "eco-spirituality".
 Toggle the date and time on your computer to see how it works for different times.
-The count displayed is always the count for that evening.
-The day changes over at 2AM for late night count-ers like myself.
-See the widget in place on a mock up of my friend's webpage, Gentle Jewish Yoga.
+See the second widget in place on neohasid's homepage.

-more related to the Omer: How to Count, Blessing the Fruit Trees, Lag B'Omer and Rainbow Day), Stolner Counting Nigun, Ana B'Khoach liturgy, The Sefirot and their symbolism, Shavuot, Pauline Frankenberg's Omer Art, Yom Ha'atzma'ut, Omer podcast from IJS.
+more related to the Omer: How to Count, Blessing the Fruit Trees, Lag B'Omer and Rainbow Day), Stolner Counting Nigun, Ana B'Khoach liturgy, The Sefirot and their symbolism, Shavuot, Pauline Frankenberg's Omer Art, Yom Ha'atzma'ut.
 Please visit our HOMEPAGE and join our list.

 Click to pause